gadicc/meteor-famous-views/README.md

 * The only attribute supported is `id`

 * The scene attaches itself to the containing DOM element ('body' in the above example).
-* This element is given a 'fview-scene' class (which has appropriate CSS rules), and in the case of an element other than `body`, with no pre-existing `id` attribute, is given the specified id (or `fview0`, etc, if no id was specified).
+* This element is given a 'fview-scene' class (which has appropriate CSS rules).
 * If attached to 'body', the relevant CSS is added for `html` and `body` to give you full control over the browser window.
-For *any other element*, you should set the appropriate `width`, `height`, `margin` and `padding` as appropriate.
+* For *any other element* (e.g. 'div'), you should set the appropriate `width`, `height`, `margin` and `padding` as appropriate.
+If the element has no `id`, famous-Views will map it to the node's id.

-  Otherwise, you should specify
-the appropriate CSS and sizing yourself.

 ## Node

+Supported non-reactive attributes:

+* `id` - retrievable via FView.byId(x)
+* `_onRender` shortcut -- see below

 Supported reactive attributes:

 * `size` - adds `fview.size` instance and sets size (see below for the format)
 * `position` / `align` / `mountPoint` / `origin` / `rotation` / `scale` - see below

-Supported non-reactive attributes:

-* `id`

 **Sizing**

 See http://famous.org/learn/sizing.html for the sizing types.
-We believe in minimal typing, so we have a proprietary string format that looks as follows (spaces are optional, names may be shortened anjd case is insensitive, so the following two snippets are equivalent):
+We believe in minimal typing, so we have a proprietary string format that looks as follows (spaces are optional, names may be shortened and case is insensitive, so the following two snippets are equivalent):

     size="proportional: 0.5; differential: -10"
     size="P:0.5; D:-10"

-    size="absoluteSize: 150; renderSize; relative: 0.5,-10;"
+    size="absolute: 150; renderSize; relative: 0.5,-10"
-    size="A:150; RS; R:0.5,-10; P:0.5; D:-10"
+    size="A:150; RS; R:0.5,-10"

 The second group would do the following in famous: